victowang/BREADME.md/guides/basic_sourdough.md

 ### Final proofing :
 If you are at home and have some time around 12 a.m., let the dough proof 2 to 4 hours.
 The dough should grow a little bigger.
 I haven't figured the optimal proofing time, but 3,5 hours fitted my schedule (after my morning classes).
 If not available mid-day to bake (most likely for a working schedule), put the dough in the fridge : it will slow down the yeast activity significantly and make your schedule more flexible.
 You can then bake the loaf (stright from the fridge) when you are available in the evening.
-This is called retarding the dough, the resulting bread should have sourer taste as acid producing bacteria are still active at lower temperatures.
+This is called **retarding** the dough, the resulting bread should have sourer taste as acid producing bacteria are still active at lower temperatures.

 ### Baking :
 40 min to 1h before baking, preheat your dutch oven in your oven set at 250°C.
 Putting the dough in the fridge for 30 min before baking can help make the dough firmer and therefore easier to manipulate and score.
 - If you use a regular dutch oven (like I do), from the proofing basket, flip the dough in the dutch oven.
 Be **very carefully**, the sides of the pot are sreaming hot and you do not want to get burned.
 Use a razor blade attached to a skewer / chopstick to score the bread ( for example a cross on a round boule and a single line across the loaf for an oblong one).
+Put the lid on and put in the oven.
 - If you have a combo cooker (cast iron pan with a large pot as a lid), flip the dough on the preheated pan.
 This should be much simpler as you do not have to worry about the hot sides of the pot.

-- If you do not have such equipement, flip the dough on a preheated pizza stone or a baking sheet.
+- If you do not have such equipement, flip the dough on a preheated pizza stone or a baking sheet, score then put is the oven.

-A cool trick to make transfering the dough in the hot dutch oven with less risks is to cut baking paper into a circle with two handles and place it on a flat plate / board.
+A cool trick to make transfering the dough in the hot dutch oven with less risky is to cut baking paper into a circle with two handles and place it on a flat plate / board.
 Flip the dough on the cut piece of paper.
 You can easily score the bread now.
+Holding the bread using the cut handles, carefully place the dough in the hot dutch oven.

 ##### Notes on scoring :
+Ideally you should score the dough at an angle (45°) to get a beautiful "ear" on the baked loaf.

 ## Variations